“Peaceful, luxurious hotel with white-on-white rooms, delicious seafood and an organic spa, set on a perfect stretch of beach in Xpu-Ha”

 - The airy spa has its own herb garden, housed in a circular Mayan-inspired building, with open-air massage tables and decadent treatments

 - The fabulous rooms and suites are very private, spacious and squeaky clean.
-Most have plunge pools or hammocks, and a couple have cinema rooms
+Some have plunge pools or hammocks, and a couple have cinema rooms

 - The excellent staff quickly know you by name